Help for Exams and Assessments

-If you are studying a taught programme of study at KCL you will be expected to take part in your assessments at the time determined by the College.
-This includes handing in assignments and sitting exams.
-However, College do recognise that there are times when circumstances might stop you from being able to do your assessments to the best of your ability.
+If you're in a taught programme of study at King's College London, you'll be expected to take part in assessments at times specified by the university.
+Assessments include handing in assignments and sitting exams.
+However, King's recognises that there are times when circumstances might stop you from being able to do these assessments to the best of your ability.
 For this reason they have a process called a 'mitigating circumstances' procedure.

-Mitigating circumstances are defined as “recognisably disruptive or unexpected events, beyond your control, that might have a significant and adverse impact on your academic performance.”
+Mitigating circumstances are defined as “recognisably disruptive or unexpected events, beyond your control, which might have a significant and adverse impact on your academic performance.”

 Examples of possible mitigating circumstances include: